immadisairaj/radiosai/README.md

 used to select a different radio stream by sliding up the panel.

 __shimmer:__
-used to show loading progress in the Sai Inspires screen
+used to show loading progress in the data loading screens

 __flutter_custom_tabs:__
 it is used for redirecting the URL from the app to chrome powered browser